Can I Claim For a Car Accident That Was Partly My Fault?

 There are many people who are involved in accidents who are blamed by the other driver for being at fault and they then start to believe that they are fault.
-Thankfully in this case we were able to obtain the CCTV footage which clearly showed that it was not all our client’s fault and she was therefore able to make a successful compensation claim.
+Thankfully in this case we were able to obtain the CCTV footage.
+The footage clearly showed that it was not all our client’s fault.
+She was therefore able to make a successful compensation claim.

-If you are in an accident and you are not sure whether you are at fault or not, or you just want to speak to a solicitor and get some legal advice then call us for free, and we will be happy to talk to you about the accident and about the circumstances of the accident.
+If you are in an accident and you are not sure whether you are at fault or not, or you just want to speak to a solicitor and get some legal advice then call us for free We will be happy to talk to you about the accident and about the circumstances of the accident.

 Whether you can claim or not for a car accident that was partly your fault depends on the circumstances of the accident.
 When we speak to you and discuss with you what happened.
 We will then have a very good idea of whether you will be able to make a claim or not.
 It is therefore a good idea to call us free of charge and speak to us about what your options are.

-In this particular incident our client was not sure whether she was at fault or not, but when she received the letter from the other driver’s solicitor she then decided that she had to get legal advice and we were happy to be able to help her.
+In this particular incident our client was not sure whether she was at fault or not.
+When she received the letter from the other driver’s solicitor she then decided that she had to get legal advice.
+We were happy to be able to help her.